-- (m) to make decisions with respect to outstanding Awards that may become necessary upon a change in corporate control or an event that triggers antidilution adjustments; - (n) to interpret, administer, reconcile any inconsistency in, correct any defect in and/or supply any omission in the Plan and any instrument or agreement relating to, or Award granted under, the Plan; and - (o) to exercise discretion to make any and all other determinations which it determines to be necessary or advisable for the administration of the Plan. - (p) To modify the purchase price or the exercise price of any outstanding Award. - 3.2 Committee Decisions Final.
-All decisions made by the Committee pursuant to the provisions of the Plan shall be final and binding on the Company and the Participants, unless such decisions are determined by a court having jurisdiction to be arbitrary and capricious. - 3.3 Delegation.
+(m) to make decisions with respect to outstanding Awards that may become necessary upon a change in corporate control or an event that triggers antidilution adjustments;

+(n) to interpret, administer, reconcile any inconsistency in, correct any defect in and/or supply any omission in the Plan and any instrument or agreement relating to, or Award granted under, the Plan; and

+(o) to exercise discretion to make any and all other determinations which it determines to be necessary or advisable for the administration of the Plan.

+(p) To modify the purchase price or the exercise price of any outstanding Award.

+3.2 Committee Decisions Final.
+All decisions made by the Committee pursuant to the provisions of the Plan shall be final and binding on the Company and the Participants, unless such decisions are determined by a court having jurisdiction to be arbitrary and capricious.

+3.3 Delegation.
 The Committee or, if no Committee has been appointed, the Board may delegate administration of the Plan to a committee or committees of one or more members of the Board, and the term "Committee" shall apply to any person or persons to whom such authority has been delegated.
 The Committee shall have the power to delegate to a subcommittee any of the administrative powers the Committee is authorized to exercise (and references in this Plan to the Board or the Committee shall thereafter be to the committee or subcommittee), subject, however, to such resolutions, not inconsistent with the provisions of the Plan, as may be adopted from time to time by the Board.
 The Board may abolish the Committee at any time and revest in the Board the administration of the Plan.
 The members of the Committee shall be appointed by and serve at the pleasure of the Board.
-From time to time, the Board may increase or decrease the size of the Committee, add additional members to, remove members (with or without cause) from, appoint new members in substitution therefor, and fill vacancies, however caused, in the Committee.
-The Committee shall act pursuant to a vote of the majority of its members or, in the case of a Committee comprised of only two members, the unanimous consent of its members, whether present or not, or by the written consent of the majority of its members and minutes shall be kept of all of its meetings and copies thereof shall be provided to the Board.
+From time to time, the Board may increase or decrease the size of the Committee, add additional members to, remove members (with or without cause) from, appoint new members in substitution therefor, and fill vacancies, however caused, in the Committee shall act pursuant to a vote of the majority of its members and minutes shall be kept of all of its meetings and copies thereof shall be provided to the Board.
 Subject to the limitations prescribed by the Plan and the Board, the Committee may establish and follow such rules and regulations for the conduct of its business as it may determine to be advisable.